aaronccasanova/aacc/packages/glob-workers/README.md

 ## CLI Options

 ```
 --glob, -g (string): The glob pattern of files to process.
+This option can be provided multiple times.
 --glob-cwd (string): Overrides the default glob `cwd` e.g. process.cwd()
 --glob-ignore (string): Ignore pattern for glob matching.